hyesiloez/tetris-project/README.md

-# Tetris game implemented in Java (XML) as part of a uni project.
+# Tetris game implemented in Java/XML  as part of a uni project.